 Overall, writers share some similar tasks and skills.
 They are all well versed in research techniques and possess excellent writing skills.
 They know how to understand data sets and are familiar with marketing practices including SEO.

 The salary for writers varies as dramatically as the different types of writing.
 Some professional writers work full-time while others work part-time or on a project basis.
-Beginning writers will also make far less than a successful writer who has been in the publishing industry for years.
+Beginning writers and bloggers will also make far less than a successful writer who has been in the publishing industry for years.
 Pay can also depend on the writer's location.
 A screenwriter in Los Angeles may make less than a playwright in New York simply because of the cost of living.

 According to the U.S. Bureau of Labor Statistics, writers and authors received a median pay of $61,820 in 2017.
 Writers typically hold a Bachelor's degree—most commonly a Journalism or English degree.
 This occupation also benefits from long-term on-the-job training and is expected to experience an eight percent increase between 2016 and 2026 (1).